-- 39. The institution is expected to use its own processes and methodologies to identify, quantify, and cover with internal liquidity the expected and unexpected outflows that it might be subject to, taking into account the principle of proportionality.
+- 43. The institution is expected to use its own processes and methodologies to identify, quantify, and provide internal liquidity for the expected and unexpected outflows that it might be subject to, taking into account the principle of proportionality.
 The institution is expected to perform a point-in-time risk quantification of the current situation as at the reference date.
-This is expected to be complemented by a forward-looking liquidity adequacy assessment for the medium term (institutions are expected to capture one year or more for the liquidity position and three years or more for the funding position) that takes into account future developments, like changes in the external environment. - 40.
-For this purpose, in addition to assessing the available liquidity against liquidity needs in its daily operations and funding planning under a baseline scenario, the institution is expected to also consider adverse scenarios.
-Where relevant, the assumptions used are expected to be consistent with the recovery plan. - 41.
+This is expected to be complemented by a forward-looking liquidity adequacy assessment for the medium term that takes into account future developments, like changes in the external environment.
+Institutions are expected to capture at least three years for the funding position and an appropriate time horizon for the liquidity position. - 44.
+For this purpose, in addition to assessing the available liquidity against liquidity needs in its daily operations and funding planning under a baseline scenario, the institution is expected to also consider adverse scenarios.25 Where relevant, the assumptions used are expected to be consistent with the recovery plan. - 45.
 The institution is expected to use the outcomes and metrics of the economic liquidity adequacy assessment in its strategic and operational management, when reviewing its risk appetite in its interactions with clients (stopping new business, enforcing repayment at contract date without refinancing, etc.) and markets (fire sales and other actions that affect market perception when executed) and when reviewing its business strategies.
-In addition to prudent internal liquidity buffers definition and risk quantification, the institution is expected to present an economic liquidity adequacy concept that enables it to remain economically viable and follow its strategy.
+In addition to prudent internal liquidity buffers definition 26 and risk quantification, the institution is expected to present an economic liquidity adequacy concept that enables it to remain economically viable and follow its strategy.
 This includes management processes to identify in a timely manner the need for action to overcome emerging internal liquidity deficiencies and to take effective measures (e.g. increasing liquidity buffers, changing the cash flow profile).

-Normative perspective
+Normative internal perspective

-- 42. The normative perspective is a multi-year assessment of the institution's ability to fulfil all of its liquidity-related (quantitative) regulatory and supervisory requirements and demands, and to cope with other external financial constraints, on an ongoing basis. - 43.
-The normative perspective is expected to take into account all aspects that could affect relevant regulatory ratios, including inflows, outflows and liquidity buffers, over the planning period.
-Therefore, although its outcomes are
+46. The normative perspective is a multi-year assessment of the institution's ability to fulfil all of its liquidity-related (quantitative) regulatory and supervisory requirements and demands, and to cope with other external financial constraints, on an ongoing basis.

-&lt;sup>16 The severity of adverse scenarios is discussed further under Principle 7.
+The severity of adverse scenarios is discussed further under Principle 7.

-&lt;sup>17 Expectations regarding the internal liquidity buffers are introduced under Principle 5.
+26 Expectations regarding the internal liquidity buffers are introduced under Principle 5.